Rungta Steel Revolutionizes Branding in the Steel Industry with Its New-age TVC Featuring Shahrukh Khan, Alia Bhatt, and Ranbir Kapoor

-New Delhi : In a significant branding shift within the steel industry, Rungta Mines Ltd, India’s leading integrated steel and TMT Bar manufacturer, has unveiled a new TV commercial featuring popular Bollywood stars Shahrukh Khan, Alia Bhatt, and Ranbir Kapoor reiterating its commitment of ‘Ek Dum Solid’.
+New Delhi, November 08, 2023: In a significant branding shift within the steel industry, Rungta Mines Ltd, India’s leading integrated steel and TMT Bar manufacturer, has unveiled a new TV commercial featuring popular Bollywood stars Shahrukh Khan, Alia Bhatt, and Ranbir Kapoor reiterating its commitment of ‘Ek Dum Solid’.

 The TV commercial aims to evoke feelings of trust, reliability, and a light-hearted interaction among the actors with a central message of the importance of a rock-solid foundation for one’s home expressed as ‘Ghar Ke Neev Ko #EkdumSolid Chahiye.’
 With this TVC, Rungta Steel is reshaping the way steel, traditionally a tough sector, is perceived and marketed.